50th (Northumbrian) Infantry Division: Second Battle of El Alamein

 In late July and August the division was part of the Northern Delta Force, together with the 26th Indian Infantry Brigade, the 1st Greek Brigade, the 2nd Free French Brigade and the Alexandria garrison.
 The division's artillery was loaned to XIII Corps as reinforcements.
 At the start of September the 151st Brigade was detached and placed under command of the 2nd New Zealand Division in the front line, and then with the 44th (Home Counties) Division later in the month, south of the Ruweisat Ridge.
-Here they patrolled no-man's land and engaged with patrols from the Italian Folgore Division and Germans.
-On 10 October the remainder of the division entered the line reinforced with the 1st Greek Brigade, and deployed opposite the Munassib depression area, Greeks to the north, the 151st Brigade in the centre and the 69th Brigade to the south.
+Here they patrolled no-man's land and engaged with patrols from the Italian 185th Infantry Division "Folgore" and Germans.
+On 10 October the remainder of the division entered the line reinforced with the 1st Greek Brigade, and deployed opposite the Deir el Munassib depression, Greeks to the north, the 151st Brigade in the centre and the 69th Brigade to the south.

 On the night of 25 October, as part of the southern diversionary attacks, the 69th Brigade, 5th East Yorkshires and 6th Green Howards, advanced to clear the mine fields, and seize positions.
 After gaining nearly all of the first objectives, the attacking battalions came up against increasing numbers of anti-personnel mines, barbed wire and retaliatory mortar fire.
 After losing over 200 casualties, the battalions were withdrawn back to the front line.

 On the night of 28 October, the 151st Brigade was transferred north to join XXX Corps, and take part in Operation Supercharge.